semplicejs/watch/doc/events.md

 # Events

-nodemon will emit events based on the child process.
+sempliceWatch will emit events based on the child process.

 ## Commands